-This work was carried out as part of the BOULDER project, funded by the NERC/SHEAR Catalyst program (NE/S005951/1).
+Acknowledgements.
 Nick Griffin carried out essential work related to powering the devices and setting up the solar system.
-Gareth Flowerdew indefatigably carried out the drilling, essential for embedding the devices in the boulders.
-Phil Atkinson has contributed to this work by helping decoding the raw data and managing SIM card usage of the gateway.
-Shuva Sharma and Pawan Timsina from Scott Wilson Nepal (SWN) provided support during the initial phases of the work, network installation and helped organising dissemination workshops for the project.
+Gareth Flowerdew indefatigably carried out the drilling, which was essential for embedding the devices in the boulders.
+Phil Atkinson contributed to this work by helping decode the raw data and managing SIM card usage of the gateway.
+Shuva Sharma and Pawan Timsina from Scott Wilson Nepal (SWN) provided support during the initial phases of the work, network installation, and organising dissemination workshops for the project.
 Bhairab Sitaula's contribution to logistical and technical aspects of the field campaigns was essential.
-Bibek Raj Shreshta contributed to boulder tagging and Joshua Jones helped finding the tagged boulders after the monsoon.
-Luc Illien helped placing the seismometers for detection of debris flows for validation of our data.
+Bibek Raj Shreshta contributed to boulder tagging, and Joshua Jones helped find the tagged boulders after the monsoon.
+Luc Illien helped place the seismometers for detection of debris flows for validation of our data.
 Alan Rae and Stephen Drewett provided support related to the LoRaWAN® server and the gateway.
 Stephen Laycock at UEA shared a code to visualise our accelerometer data and the orientation changes with a model boulder.